jyates/cruise-control-wiki/REST-APIs.md

 After the linear regression model training is done (users can check the state of Kafka Cruise Control).

 ### Get the active/completed task list
-The following get request allows user to fetch the complete list of all the active tasks currently running/queuing inside Cruise Control and completed tasks which has not get recycled, together with the initial request detail(request time/IP address/request parameter) and UUID.
-User can use the returned UUID to fetch the final response of these requests.
+The following get request allows user to get a full list of all the active/completed(and not recycled) tasks inside Cruise Control, with their initial request detail(request time/IP address/request URL and parameter) and UUID information.
+User can then use the returned UUID and URL to fetch the result of the specific request.

-    GET /kafkacruisecontrol/user_tasks?json=[true/false]
+    GET /kafkacruisecontrol/user_tasks?json=[true/false]&user_task_ids=[list_of_UUID]

+User can use `user_task_ids` make Cruise Control only return requests they are interested.
+By default all the requests get returned.

 ## POST Requests
 The post requests of Kafka Cruise Control REST API are operations that will have impact on the Kafka cluster.
 The post operations include: